What is Live-in care?

 - Accompanying to appointments and social events

-- Helping look after pet
+- Helping look after pets

-Benefits of Live-in Care?
+Benefits of live-in care?

 Live-in care provides many proven benefits and can make a real difference to not only your loved one’s life, but yours too, providing you peace of mind that that your loved one is in safe hands.
-Live-in Care enables your loved one to live life to the full, their way.
+Live-in care enables your loved one to live life to the full, their way.
 They can decide anything from their night routines to what they want to eat for their tea.

 - Maintaining routines, hobbies, and interests in a familiar environment

 - Staying close with family, pets, and friends in the community